 Of course our scenic drives can be biked as well, however our recommendation for a fall color family bike ride is the 400 State Bike trail just 20 minutes from Devil’s Lake State Park with the trail head in the town of Reedsburg.
 There’s nothing like riding these reclaimed railroad beds through the colorful countryside on a cool, crisp fall day!

 The Friends of Mirror Lake State Park host a fantastic family mystery hike event each autumn.
-This year’s Mirror Lake State Park Mystery Hike will be held on Oct.
-22 (2016).
+This year’s Mirror Lake State Park Mystery Hike will be held on Saturday, October 21st from 6 pm to 8 pm.
 Mark your calendars for this one!
 An easy 1 mile trail lit by torches and filled with clues for kids of all ages to guess the year’s mystery animal.
 When you are not out on the trail you can enjoy some time around the bonfires along with some food and beverages that the Friends will have for sale as a fundraiser.